90t/book-club/README.md

-## How to set up this project Locally or on cloud nine
+## How to set up this project Locally or on cloud9
 - If you want to setup this project on cloud 9 you can clone this repo & follow the setup instructions in the beginning of this file for cloud9
 - If you get stuck leave a codenote on my website, or you can private message me, & I will gladly help you out
 - If you dont have cloud9, then there is number of steps you will have to take in order to get this application from your workspace into your server
 - flask & python environment,
 - first you will have to have python3 installed on your pc/laptop/machine/computer
 - next you will need git installed on your pc/laptop/machine/computer to clone my workspace from github
-- next up you will have setup your venv . there are numerous workflows to guide you on this topic
+- next up you will have setup your venv, there are numerous workflows to guide you on this topic
 - The reason I am not providing a more broader explanation on how exaclty how to do it is
 - You will 100% find your own workflow, wheather it with the pip installer, the pip wrapper
 - You will soon become a custom to creating venv,s in seconds